peteroupc/peteroupc.github.io/morealg.md

 3. Multiply _c1_ and _c2_ each by _base_ and add a digit chosen uniformly at random to that coordinate.
 4. If ((_c1_+1)<sup>2</sup> + (_c2_+1)<sup>2</sup>) < _S_<sup>2</sup>, then do the following:
     1. Transfer _c1_'s least significant digits to _p1_'s fractional part, and transfer _c2_'s least significant digits to _p2_'s fractional part.
 The variable _d_ tells how many digits to transfer to each PSRN this way.
 (For example, if _base_ is 10, _d_ is 3, and _c1_ is 342, set _p1_'s fractional part to \[3, 4, 2\].)
-    2. Run the **UniformDivision** algorithm (described in the article on PSRNs) on _p1_ and _p2_, then set the resulting PSRN's sign to positive or negative with equal probability, then return that PSRN.
+    2. Run the **UniformDivision** algorithm (described in the article on PSRNs) on _p1_ and _p2_, in that order, then set the resulting PSRN's sign to positive or negative with equal probability, then return that PSRN.
 5. If (_c1_<sup>2</sup> + _c2_<sup>2</sup>) > _S_<sup>2</sup>, then go to step 2.
 6. Multiply _S_ by _base_, then add 1 to _d_, then go to step 3.